BRML/baxter_pick_and_place/README.md

 ## Acknowledgements

 We thank Aron Fothi, Mike Olasz, Andras Sarkany and Zoltan Toser from the [Neural Information Processing Group](http://nipg.inf.elte.hu/) at ELTE for their help and many valuable discussions.

+## Known Limitations and Bugs

+- No Gazebo models of objects to manipulate are included.
+- The external calibration routine gives rather poor results.